n8n-io/n8n-docs/docs/index.md

 # THE PLATFORM OF DIGITALIZATION
-## FOR BUSINESS PROCESS AUTOMATION - INCLUDING DOCUMENTS
+## For Business Process Automation - Including Documents

 ## DIGITIZATION
 Digitization refers to creating a digital representation of physical objects or attributes.
 For instance, we scan a paper document and save it as a digital document (e.g., PDF).
 In other words, digitization is about converting